dylanR96/individuellt_projekt_Airbean_API/README.md

 Go to the "Body" tab (in Postman or Insomnia).
 Select "JSON" as the format.
 Paste your JSON structure into the json field.

+To create a user, add the username key followed by the desired username.
+Also add the password key followed by the desired password.
+If the username is not occupied, the user will be created.

 Example of JSON structure for creating users: